mwaldstein/edgarWebR/README.md

 While edgarWebR is primarily focused on providing an interface to the online SEC tools, there are a few activities for handling filing documents for which no current tools exist.

--   `parse_submission()` - takes a full submission SGML document and parses out compontent documents.
-Most of the time, the documents of interest in a particular submission will be online and accessible via `filing_documents()` - this function is to unpack the raw submission to get all the doucments.
+-   `parse_submission()` - takes a full submission SGML document and parses out component documents.
+Most of the time, the documents of interest in a particular submission will be online and accessible via `filing_documents()` - this function is to unpack the raw submission to get all the documents.
 You may also find it more efficient if you're regularly downloading all of the files in a given submission.
 -   `parse_filing()` - Takes a HTML narrative filing and annotates each paragraph with item and part numbers.

 ### Data Sets

-There is one dataset provieded with edgarWebR - **sic\_codes**, providing a catalog of SIC codes and their hierarchy.
+There is one dataset provided with edgarWebR - `sic_codes`, providing a catalog of SIC codes and their hierarchy.

 ### URL Tools